-Ed Hernandez’s core vision for San Leandro is a thriving city full of opportunity.
-He will use his experience and education to improve and enhance San Leandro for all of us.
+Councilmember Ed Hernandez’s core vision for San Leandro is a safe, healthy, and thriving city.
+In these challenging times, Ed will continue his leadership to maintain our San Leandro quality of life.

 Street and Road Repair